• About the Author

 07 Friday Dec 2018

-Posted December Writing, Poems, Poetry
+Posted by Dorinda Duclos in December Writing, Poems, Poetry

 #DecemberWriting, #poetry, dorindaduclos.com, forgotten, frayed, homeless, humanity, Night Owl Poetry, poems, shoeless, worn, writing, writing prompt